 Say Hello to Your Basic Cooking Set

-The first step to making a great dinner is having the right equipment.
+The first step to making your first Thanksgiving dinner great is having the right equipment.
 We’re firm believers in using as few tools as possible, so here’s a list of what we consider the bare-bones must-haves.
 And before you object that these are just once-a-year tools, they’re the core of our kitchen arsenal and are items that we reach for often, if not weekly, throughout the year.

 Essential How-Tos to Avoid Disasters